japila-books/spark-sql-internals/docs/spark-sql-functions-regular-functions.md

             +- LocalTableScan [_1#136, _2#137]
 ----

-NOTE: `broadcast` standard function is a special case of link:spark-sql-dataset-operators.adoc[Dataset.hint] operator that allows for attaching any hint to a logical plan.
+NOTE: `broadcast` standard function is a special case of spark-sql-dataset-operators.md[Dataset.hint] operator that allows for attaching any hint to a logical plan.

 === [[coalesce]] `coalesce` Function